Wallace & Gromit in Project Zoo

 Wallace & Gromit in Project Zoo is a platform video game developed by Frontier Developments and published by BAM!
-Entertainment (European distribution being handled by Acclaim Entertainment) for the GameCube, PlayStation 2, Xbox and Microsoft Windows.
-It is the first console game to feature Aardman Animations' characters Wallace and Gromit and also features the voice of Wallace, Peter Sallis reprising his role.
+Entertainment for the GameCube, PlayStation 2, Xbox and Microsoft Windows.
+It is the first console game to feature Aardman Animations' characters Wallace & Gromit, with Peter Sallis reprising his role as the voice of Wallace.
+The game follows the duo as they battle with Feathers McGraw (the villain from The Wrong Trousers).

 Gameplay

 As Gromit, the player must use Wallace's bizarre inventions - including the Porridge Gun, Turnip Launcher, Springy Boots, and Gyrocopter - to battle Feathers McGraw's robotic minions and rescue the baby animals in typical platform game style.